This article may contain affiliate links, please read my affiliate disclosure for more information

 Creating Different Greens

 I add more greens into the trees.
-They are the same colour combinations that I used before but I have varied the amount of colours I am using in the mix in order to create interest and texture within the trees.
-For example if I want to mix a more olive green I will use more cadmium orange, quinacridone crimson and / or yellow oxide.
+They are the same color combinations that I used before but I have varied the number of colors I am using in the mix in order to create interest and texture within the trees.
+For example, if I want to mix olive green I will use more cadmium orange, quinacridone crimson and/or yellow oxide.

-If I want to mix a richer more saturated green I will use more cadmium yellow, ultramarine blue and phthalo green.
+If I want to mix a richer more saturated green, I will use more cadmium yellow, ultramarine blue and thalo green.

 If my greens are looking too cold I can add more cadmium orange and quinacridone crimson.

-I finish up the painting by adding in finer details such as the clumps on pine needles in the trees.
-I’m using smaller brushes including No.0 and 00 round brushes.
-I am still using the same colour combinations in the trees but making the values lighter to create three dimensional form within the trees.
+I finish up the painting by adding in finer details, such as the clumps on pine needles in the trees.
+I’m using smaller brushes, including No.0 and 00 round brushes.
+I am still using the same color combinations in the trees but making the values lighter to create a three-dimensional form within the trees.

-I use my dagger brushes for the grass and mix a few greens to add texture to it but essentially I am using the same colours I used in the block-in stage but I vary the amounts I am using.
+I use my dagger brushes for the grass and mix a few greens to add texture to it but essentially, I am using the same colors I used in the block-in stage, but I vary the amounts I am using.
 I add my lightest greens at this stage as I have saved my lightest tones until the end of the painting.

 Thanks for reading 😊